-- (ii) The general building line encroachments in this by-law apply. - (iii) The Municipality may permit a relaxation of the lateral and/or rear boundary building lines in the case of a dwelling house in Single Residential Zones I and III, provided that the surrounding owners as will be identified by the municipality have consented to such relaxation, that an adequate means of access, at least 1 metre wide, is provided from a street to every un-built open portion of the property.
+- (ii) The general building line encroachments in this by-law apply. - (iii) The Municipality may permit a relaxation of the lateral and/or rear boundary building lines in the case of a dwelling house in Single Residential Zones I and III, provided that the surrounding owners identified by the Municipality have consented to such relaxation, that an adequate means of access, at least 1 metre wide, is provided from a street to every unbuilt open portion of the property.